-- Make publicly available any mandatory Education requirements for their Education Pool; - Consult with other relevant Signatories when planning Education Activities for International-Level Athletes;
+- Make publicly available any mandatory Education requirements for their Education Pool; - Consult with other relevant Signatories when planning Education Activities for International-Level Athletes Publish a summary of the Education Plan as per the template provided by WADA in English or French on a website;

-Share Education records with WADA and other Signatories upon request, and in line with the International Standard for Data Protection
+- Share Education records with WADA and other Signatories upon request, and in line with the International Standard for Data Protection. - Provide the full Education Plan to WADA in English or French upon request.